 - Have a fire extinguisher readily available and be familiar with the instruction on how to use it before it may be needed.
 An ordinary dry chemical extinguisher is usually safe for both grease and electrical fires.
 If a small fire is caught in time, you may be able to quickly put it out, but be sure others are getting out and you too have a clear way out.

 - If the fire is too large for an extinguisher, get out of the house and stay out.
 Do not go back inside.
-Call the fire department from a neighbor’s house and then go to your family meeting place.
+Call the from a neighbor’s house and then go to your family meeting place.